 Beth Roberts, M.A., LPC, Director

-She is excited about this new direction, in developing The Social Enrichment Center.
-Beth conducts individual and small group sessions, and contracts with local school districts and community organizations as a consultant and direct service provider.
+Since the inception of the Wanna Play Program in 2001, Beth has dedicated herself to the special needs community by supporting social skill development, executive functioning planning and management, developing self-awareness/confidence, and providing essential behavioral management strategies to her clients.
+Currently, as Director of the Social Enrichment Center, Beth contracts with local school districts and community organizations as a consultant and direct service provider.
 Additionally, Beth provides consulting services to parents of children with special needs, to support treatment program development.

-Michelle Martin, B.S.Ed, MSW, Education Support Specialist
+Michelle Martin, B.S.Ed, MSW, Assistant Director